FEATURING RACHAEL POWELL, CHIEF CUSTOMER OFFICER AT XERO

 Being curious and having a growth mindset put me in good stead to be an executive that could own a multitude of functions.

-We’re in an ever-evolving environment and have a unique opportunity to act as change agents dedicated to bringing greater focus to Customer Success and realigning our organization to deliver on our purpose.
+We were in an ever-evolving environment and had a unique opportunity to act as change agents dedicated to bringing greater focus to Customer Success and realigning our organization to deliver on our purpose.

 Executives should be thinking beyond their specific discipline, putting in place a clear strategy that is centered around the customer and aligning teams to execute on it.